Born's Rule for Arbitrary Cauchy Surfaces: Introduction

 \begin{enumerate} \item[(IL)] \textit{Interaction locality.} Let $\Sigma, \Sigma'$ be two Cauchy surfaces and $A \subseteq \Sigma \cap \Sigma'$ (see Figure~\ref{fig:interaction_locality}).
 Then the evolution operator $U_{\Sigma}^{\Sigma'}$ acts as the identity on $\Hilbert_A$, i.e., there exists a unitary isomorphism $U_{\Sigma \backslash A }^{\Sigma' \backslash A}$ such that \be U_{\Sigma}^{\Sigma'} = I_{A} \otimes U_{\Sigma \backslash A }^{\Sigma' \backslash A}. \ee The operator $U_{\Sigma \backslash A }^{\Sigma' \backslash A}$ does not depend on $A$ except through $\Sigma\setminus A$ and $\Sigma'\setminus A$; that is, if $\tilde\Sigma$ and $\tilde\Sigma'$ are two further Cauchy surfaces, $\tilde{A} \subseteq \tilde\Sigma\cap \tilde\Sigma'$, $\tilde\Sigma\setminus \tilde A = \Sigma \setminus A$, and $\tilde\Sigma'\setminus \tilde A= \Sigma'\setminus A$, then $U^{\tilde\Sigma'\setminus \tilde A}_{\tilde\Sigma \setminus \tilde A} = U^{\Sigma'\setminus A}_{\Sigma \setminus A}$. \end{enumerate}

-Intuitively, (IL) expresses that there is no interaction between spacelike separated regions. \x{Our second assumption, formulated as (FS) below, characterizes in terms of a given hypersurface evolution what it means to say that wave functions propagate no faster than light.
-To formulate (FS), we need to prepare with a couple of definitions.}
+Intuitively, (IL) expresses that there is no interaction between spacelike separated regions.
+Our second assumption, formulated as (PL) below, characterizes in terms of a given hypersurface evolution what it means to say that wave functions propagate no faster than light.
+To formulate (PL), we need to prepare with a couple of definitions.

 \begin{defn} Let $\Sigma, \Sigma'$ be Cauchy surfaces and $A \subseteq \Sigma$.
 We then define the \textit{grown set} of $A$ in $\Sigma'$ as (see Figure~\ref{fig:grown_shrunk_sets}) \be \Gr(A,\Sigma') = [\future(A) \cup \past(A)] \cap \Sigma'. \ee Similarly, we define the \textit{shrunk set} of $A$ in $\Sigma'$ as: \be \Sr(A,\Sigma') = \{ x' \in \Sigma' : \Gr(\{ x'\}, \Sigma) \subseteq A\}. \ee \end{defn}